DiyMediaServer

 Fail2ban

-This tool scans logs and automatically bans IPs showing malicious behavior, like repeated failed login attempts.
-On Debian/Ubuntu:
+Fail2ban scans logs and bans IPs that show malicious behavior, like repeated failed login attempts.
+Install it on Debian or Ubuntu with:

 sudo apt install fail2ban

-Then configure /etc/fail2ban/jail.local for sshd.
-Even if you’ve disabled passwords, Fail2ban still helps block port scanning noise and keeps your logs cleaner.
-It’s like having a bouncer who remembers troublemakers and won’t let them back in.
+Then configure /etc/fail2ban/jail.local for the sshd jail.
+Even with passwords disabled, Fail2ban still blocks port-scanning noise and keeps your logs cleaner.
+Think of it as a bouncer who remembers troublemakers and won’t let them back in.

 ➤ A good Fail2Ban Starting Config for SSHD